-The Kent Downtown Partnership publishes a weekly e- Blast and monthly e-newsletter that provides up-to-date information on news and events affecting downtown as well as the community at large.
+Kent Downtown Partnership publishes a weekly What’s Happening and monthly e-newsletter that provides up-to-date information on news and events affecting downtown as well as the community at large.

 Downtown Breakfast Hour Events

-The Kent Downtown Partnership hosts three morning events per year where members are invited to enjoy breakfast during presentations on topics concerning downtown.
-These breakfasts also provide networking opportunities to learn more about fellow members.
+Kent Downtown Partnership hosts three morning events per year where members are invited to enjoy breakfast during presentations on topics concerning downtown.
+These breakfasts also provide networking opportunities to learn more about fellow members and downtown business owners.

 Member businesses and organizations are linked to the Kent Downtown Partnership website and appear on our online membership directory allowing members to better communicate with each other and broaden their business network.

-Members are invited to participate on Kent Downtown Partnership committees that discuss important policy issues and projects, and actively participate in establishing and achieving goals that are crucial to the success of downtown Kent.
+Members are invited to participate in Kent Downtown Partnership committees that discuss important policy issues and projects and actively participate in establishing and achieving goals that are crucial to the success of downtown Kent.
 Current committees you can serve on: